UCLALibrary/research-tips/_tutorials/2023-03-08-critically-evaluating.md

 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "In this module, we will investigate the role your positionalities play in the research process as well as how to identify the reliability, validity, and usefulness of a given source."
+description: "In this module, we will investigate the role your positionalities play in the research process as well as how to identify the reliability, validity, and usefulness of a given source.."
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.